immensewhitelight/whitelight/README.md

 cd into the app root directory and run the following commands:

-cp .env.example .env  //edit .env with the database information
+//edit .env with the database information cp .env.example .env

-composer require laravel/ui
+composer update

-php artisan ui vue

 npm install && npm run dev

-npm install vue-router

-npm install vue bootstrap-vue bootstrap

-npm install && npm run dev

-node socket.js  //to start Node
+//to start Node
+node socket.js

 </p>